jlsemi/smartsnmp/README.md

 Test script
 -----------

-Any SNMP daemon installed in you system should be stopped before test scripts run.
+Any SNMP daemon installed in you system should be closed before test.

     sudo /etc/init.d/snmpd stop

-To make Net-SNMP as the master agent in our AgentX test, we will download **Net-SNMP-5.7.2.1** source code and build the image in `tests` directory.
+In **SNMP** mode, we run the snmp daemon:

     cd smartsnmp
-    ./tests/netsnmp_build.sh

-In **SNMP** mode, we run the snmp daemon:

     sudo ./tests/snmp_daemon.sh

 Then run test cases at another terminal:

+    cd smartsnmp
     ./tests/testcase.sh

-In **AgentX** mode, we run Net-SNMP master agent at first:
+In **AgentX** mode, NET-SNMP will be tested as the master agent, so will download **NET-SNMP-5.7.2.1** source and build out the image in `tests` directory first:

+    cd smartsnmp
+    ./tests/netsnmp_build.sh

+Then run NET-SNMP master agent:

     sudo ./tests/net-snmp-release/sbin/snmpd -f -Lo -m "" -C -c tests/snmpd.conf

 Then run the sub-agent at another terminal:

+    cd smartsnmp
     ./tests/agentx_deamon.sh

 Then run test cases at the third terminal:

+    cd smartsnmp
     ./tests/agentx_test.sh

 TODO